 Get a free credit score with no trials and no credit card required.
 The good news, is not all of the free credit score offers require you to sign up for a free trial or provide your credit card number.

 Where to Get Your Free Credit Score

 The FICO credit score is the most commonly used credit score in the US.
 The following companies either offer a free FICO credit score, or a proprietary credit score that should approximate the FICO credit score.

 The Credit Sesame credit score is based on the Experian credit report.
 Again, you don’t need to worry about credit cards or canceling a free trial.
 This is a truly free service.

 You can get instant access to your 3 credit scores.
-Simply enroll in a free trial and you will receive 3 free credit scores based on the information found in your credit files with the 3 major credit bureaus: TransUnion, Equifax, and Experian.
+Simply enroll in a $1 seven day trial and you will receive 3 free credit scores based on the information found in your credit files with the 3 major credit bureaus: TransUnion, Equifax, and Experian.

 Why should you get your free credit score?

 Knowing your credit score comes in handy if you plan on applying for a loan or if you have a need for credit in the near future.
 For most people, it is a good practice to have an idea of your score, but it may not be necessary to know the exact number.

 However, reviewing your credit history frequently (at least every few months) is a good idea so you can monitor for changes to your credit profile and be alerted to possible changes or unauthorized access to your credit.